gchittora/BTP-Course-Schedule-Management-System/README.md

 # BTP-Course-Schedule-Management-System
-Intelligent Timetable Management System Using DFS Backtracking Efficient scheduling of academic timetables is a critical challenge for educational institutions, as it involves balancing multiple constraints while ensuring smooth operations.
+Intelligent Timetable Management System using DFS Backtracking Efficient scheduling of academic timetables is a critical challenge for educational institutions, as it involves balancing multiple constraints while ensuring smooth operations.
 This paper introduces a Timetable Management System that utilizes the Depth-First Search (DFS) Backtracking algorithm to